cockroachdb/docs/v22.2/security-reference/scram-authentication.md

 Adopting SCRAM, in contrast to plaintext password authentication, therefore offers additional protection against distributed denial-of-service (DDoS) attacks against CockroachDB, by preventing a CPU overload of the server to compute password hashes.

 {{site.data.alerts.callout_info}}
-Note that SCRAM authentication does impose an additional computational load on your application servers, which need to compute the client proof for each authentication.
-Therefore, we recommend migrating your user population in batches when migrating to SCRAM authentication.
-This process will allow you to evaluate the impact on performance and resource consumption, and make any necessary adjustments.
+SCRAM authentication imposes additional computational load on your application servers, which need to compute the client proof for each authentication.
+Additional changes may be required to your application, such as limiting the number of connections in your application's connection pool or limiting the number of concurrent transactions that your client allows.
+Cockroach Labs recommends that you:

+{% include_cached {{page.version.version}}/scram-authentication-recommendations.md %}

+For more details, refer to [Troubleshoot SQL client application problems](../error-handling-and-troubleshooting.html#troubleshoot-sql-client-application-problems)
 {{site.data.alerts.end}}

 #### Defense from replay attacks